AC Replacement Cost: What Hill Country Homeowners Need to Know

 Don’t Wait Until 2025!

 This limited-time offer expires on December 31, 2024, or while supplies last.
-Contact Hill Country Refrigeration today to schedule your consultation and lock in your savings before the new EPA regulations take effect.
+Contact Hill Country AC, Heating, Plumbing today to schedule your consultation and lock in your savings before the new EPA regulations take effect.

 Signs Your A/C Needs a Tune-Up

 Regular maintenance is key to keeping your air conditioning (A/C) system running efficiently and preventing costly repairs.
 However, it can be challenging to know when your A/C needs attention.
-Hill Country Refrigeration, serving Fredericksburg, highlights the key signs that indicate it’s time for an A/C tune-up.
+Hill Country AC, Heating, Plumbing, serving Fredericksburg, highlights the key signs that indicate it’s time for an A/C tune-up.

 1. Inconsistent Temperatures